ShashaAde/Domain-Network-Project/README.md

   Once the workstation was found, I was prompted to log into the user account on the workstation (Administrator).

-  ## Results
+  ### Results

   ![Screenshot 2024-11-24 155224](https://github.com/user-attachments/assets/00d69c0b-cbd6-4b67-901b-70b271986d49)

   The domain controller was able to successfully RDP into the workstation.

-  ### Using SSH to gain remote access to Linux clients (Ubuntu desktop & Ubuntu Server) from a Windows client (Windows 10 Pro), from one Linux client to another.
+  ## Used SSH to gain remote access to Linux clients (Ubuntu desktop & Ubuntu Server) from a Windows client (Windows 10 Pro), from one Linux client to another.

-  ## Using Powershell on a Windows client to SSH into Linux clients.
+  ### Used Powershell on a Windows client to SSH into Linux clients.

   Searched for Windows PowerShell in the Windows search bar.
     - Ran Windows PowerShell as administrator.